MunirahRasid/InnovativeGirls-i-Care_SCDFXIBM/README.md

 f) Getting started* (Step-by-step instructions to install the required software and how to run a demo of your solution)
-1. Install the mobile application from the apple/google store
+1. Install the mobile application from the Apple/Google Play store
 2. Every elderly will need the wearable device to be worn

 ## Solution build (e.g. IBM Cloudant, IBM Cloud Functions, etc…)